 P. vivax malaria

-Around 7.5 million clinical infections are caused by P. vivax every year .1 P. vivax (P. vivax) malaria is a serious mosquito-borne infectious disease that occurs in most tropical and sub-tropical areas of the world.
+Between 5.9 and 7.1 million clinical infections are caused by Plasmodium vivax (P. vivax) every year1.
+P. vivax malaria is a serious mosquito-borne infectious disease that occurs in most tropical and sub-tropical areas of the world.
 The disease is caused by parasites of the Plasmodium group and transmitted by a diversity of Anopheles spp. mosquitoes.

 P. vivax is associated with ongoing disease and death in severe cases.
 Children under 5 years of age, pregnant women and migrant populations are especially at risk of P. vivax malaria.